TaSeeMba/telematics-heatmap/ReadMe.md

 `docker run -d --name heatmaps -e MAPS_API_KEY=<MAPS_API_KEY_FROM_GOOGLE> -p 1337:80 heatmapimage`

 You should be able to check access the web front end of the application on http://localhost:1337/ .
-Upload a CSV file with your telematics data and click upload to visualize your data.
+Submit a CSV file with your telematics data and click upload to visualize your data.